hai-henry/odin-landing-page/README.md

 Using HTML and CSS to create a landing page for the Odin Project.

 For practice and educational purposes only.
 I do not own the rights to the images used in this project.
+The photo behind the title "Pure Essence" is by Photo by <a href="https://unsplash.com/@rgaleriacom?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ricardo Gomez Angel</a> on <a href="https://unsplash.com/photos/otf25n2UETg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 Live preview: https://hai-henry.github.io/odin-landing-page/